9 Things Your Nipples Might Be Trying To Tell You

 If you've had an inverted nipple since birth, it's no biggie.
-It's just a thing, and nobody has ever associated it with health conditions.
 But a nipple that has suddenly inverted — i.e., suddenly turned inward as opposed to poking outward — may be associated with the development of breast cancer, and you need to get it checked out.

 There are exceptions.
 An inverted nipple is caused by the breast tissue being contracted and pulling it inward, which can be caused by a variety of things, like genetics, a blow to the breast, or pregnancy.
 If it's suddenly happened, though, the rule is to go get it checked.
 It may be Paget's disease of the nipple, a kind of breast cancer.

 "Is your nipple now inverted when wasn’t last month?
 Does it point to one side where it was straight in the past?
 Is it red and/or seems to have a crusty rash that doesn’t go away after 2 weeks?
 These are all cause for concern," says Dr. Elliott, as they can be symptoms of cancer.
 If inversion happens, see a doctor as soon as you can.

 7. Your Sports Bra Might Be To Blame